keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 _The Mystic Lamb_

 First of all, it was huge when all the panels were opened (which was the case when we were there)!
-Second, the details in the the paintings in all the panels were with remarkable details.
-The shadows of the figures, the landscapes and various objects were just in impeccable precision.
+Second, the details in the paintings in all the panels were with remarkable details.
+The shadows of the figures, the landscapes and various objects were just in impeccable precision and realistic.

-The work was commissioned by the city mayor of Ghent.
-Jan van Eyck's brother, Hubert, started the painting first, but passed away before he could finish it, after that Jan van Eyck finished the remaining work.
-This painting is special because it is considered as the first major oil painting, a major example of transition from Middle Age to Renaissance art.
-Jan van Eyck himself is considered by some to be inventor of oil paint.
+The work was commissioned by a wealthy merchant.
+Jan van Eyck's brother, Hubert, started the painting first but passed away before he could finish it, after that Jan van Eyck finished the remaining work.
+This painting is special because it is considered the first major oil painting, a major example of the transition from Middle Ages to Renaissance art.
+Jan van Eyck himself is regarded by art experts as the game changer in oil painting techniques.

 ### The Interior Panels